 As the recognition of the benefits of Yoga grew beyond the mere physical aspects, I undertook a 270h teacher training with Monica Angelucci of Prague Yoga and qualified as Vinyasa Flow Instructor.

-I remain open to different forms of Hatha Yoga, but the strongest call comes from the teachings of Sri T Krishnamacharya and his long term students TKV Desikachar and Srivatsa Ramaswami.
+I remain open to different forms of Hatha Yoga, but the strongest call comes from the teachings of Sri T Krishnamacharya and his long term students TKV Desikachar, TK Sribhashyam and Srivatsa Ramaswami.
 Under Ramaswami I followed a 25h Core Vinyasa TT, a workshop on developing a Vinyasa Krama personal practice and a thorough lecture of the Bhagavad Gita.
 I have followed seminars by Claude Maréchal on the Yoga Sutras and Sri TK Sribhashyam on his father Krishnamacharya’s practices.

 I am currently registered as full member of YANI (Yoga Associazione Nazionale Insegnanti).